<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 A membrane switch is a type of keypad and consists of a series of flat laminated layers of insulating and conducting materials to create a custom low cost, rugged, and low-profile device capable of providing a human-to-machine interface.

-Membrane switches are typically designed with provisions for panel attachment such as sheet adhesive, or mounting studs.
+Membrane switches are typically designed with provisions for panel attachment such as sheet adhesive or mounting studs.
 They also have some sort of wiring harness, connector, and active switching technology (typically dome switches).
 Describing this device as a keypad is not entirely inaccurate, but it can create confusion for the engineers responsible for reviewing the design.
 An electrical schematic or wiring diagram is necessary to define the function of these devices since they contain active electrical components.

 Keypad Assemblies

 The term keypad assembly is used to describe an electromechanical system that serves as the user interface for a product; admittedly, this is an extremely ambiguous term.
-However, these items consist of a keypad, the electronics and circuitry that provide functionality, and also any mechanical members that allow this device to meet all design objectives.
+However, these items consist of a keypad, the electronics and circuitry that provide functionality, and any mechanical members that allow this device to meet all design objectives.

 Keyboard assemblies usually contain a wiring harness or flexible cable to provide connectivity to other devices and may even contain embedded firmware or a touchscreen.
 For example, the keyboard I am using right now to type can be classified as a keypad assembly - it contains numerous switches, the electrical circuitry necessary to function, the wiring harness that connects to my docking station, and the plastic housing and fasters to package the device.
 All these components work in concert creating a custom human to machine interface.